kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

-Using a manually created test harness, the rmse values for each iteration on the training and validation set are appended to list `m_rmsel` and `m_rmselv` respectively and it is these lists, that are returned by the function.
+Using a manually created test harness, the rmse values for each iteration on the training and validation set are appended to list `m_rmsel` and `m_rmselv` respectively and it is these lists that are returned by the function.

 ```python